-Bidet attachments are bidet units which mount between your existing toilet and toilet seat.
+Bidet attachments are bidet units that mount between your existing toilet and toilet seat.

-A side control panel is placed on right side of user to operate the attached nozzle which extracts for washing only when in use.
+A side control panel is placed on the right side of the user to operate the attached nozzle, which extracts for washing only when in use.
 Nozzles are normally hidden behind splash guards when not in use.

-Ambient water bidets only require a cold water connection directly from the fresh water line already connected to your toilet.
-The first 10 to 15 seconds of the water spray will be from the water pipes inside of your hose so it will likely be room temperature and then gradually cool to the outside temperature.
-The water spray is in a fine mist form and it won’t feel as cold as the actual water temperature outside even in cold climate areas.
+Ambient water bidets only require a cold-water connection directly from the freshwater line already connected to your toilet.
+The first 10 to 15 seconds of the water spray will be from the water pipes inside of your hose, so it will likely be room temperature and then gradually cool to the outside temperature.
+The water spray is a fine mist and it won’t feel as cold as the actual water temperature, even in cold climate areas.

 Warm water bidets require both hot and cold water connections.
-The hot water connection often comes from the hot water shut off valve which is usually located under the sink.
-The water source must be on the same side of the bathroom as the toilet and within 6 feet.
-Warm water bidets come with the cold water bypass feature to drain out remaining water inside of hot water pipe to avoid getting sprayed by idle cold water.
+The hot water connection often comes from the hot water shut-off valve, which is usually located under the bathroom sink.
+The water source must be on the same side of the bathroom as the toilet.
+Bidets that offer warm water come with the cold-water bypass feature to drain out remaining water inside of the hot water pipe to avoid getting sprayed by idle cold water.

-Single nozzle models are designed for posterior wash (also known as the family wash) and easy to operate with a single pressure control knob.
-The pressure control knob comes with P.S.P.C for easier operation.
+Single nozzle models are designed for posterior wash (also known as the family wash) and are easy to operate with a single pressure control knob.
+The pressure control knob comes with a positive stepping control knob, or PSPC, for easier operation.

-Dual nozzles are for posterior and feminine wash with self-cleaning feature.
+Dual nozzles offer cleaning options for posterior and feminine wash with a self-cleansing feature.
 An extra control knob is placed on the control panel for nozzle selection and self-cleaning.
-User will simply turn the top knob to select between posterior or feminine wash before turning the bidet on by increasing the water pressure.
+Simply turn the top knob to select between posterior or feminine wash before turning the bidet on by increasing the water pressure.